paspanag/pjango/README.md

 This first concept uses the `__add__()` dunder method to combine middlewares into applications

+To run, execute the `wsgi.py` -> `python wsgi.py`

+This project has no third party requirements.

 Next concepts to apply:

 * `__sub__()` - dunder to remove responses and requests or middlewares